RobNel12/freds-sw/README.md

 # Fred's Fights!
-(STARWARS FFA/Duels) Rules - MUST READ
+(STAR WARS FFA/Duels) Rules – MUST READ
-## Player Count Rules
-**LESS THAN 8 Players:**
-  - Duels-only — no FFA.
-  - Flourish (press X+1) before each duel.
-  - Wait your turn — respect ongoing duels.
-  - Do not interfere, even if you are in a faction (Jedi, Sith, etc.).

-**8 Players OR MORE:**
-  - FFA is permitted everywhere *except* duel zones (defined by tp duel/duel2/etc.)
-  - Duel zones are still reserved for 1v1s and must remain free of FFA.
-  - Enter duel zones only if you intend to 1v1 and flourish first.
+## Core Concept
+This is a **duel-first Star Wars server** with separate **FFA zones** for when you want chaos.
+**Duels come first** — respectful 1v1s are the core of this server.
+**Faction play is encouraged in FFA**, but not required.
+Custom loadouts are expected.
+You’re here to fight and look cool doing it.

 ---

-## Duel Zone Etiquette
-- Use teleports to access duel arenas.
-- Always **flourish (X+1)** before engaging in a duel.
-- Do not attack anyone inside duel zones unless a duel has been initiated.
+## DUELS (Default Gameplay)
+- This is a **duel-only server by default**.
+- **Flourish (X + 1)** before any duel — no exceptions.
+- Wait your turn.
+Don’t third-party.
+Don’t loiter near an active duel.
+- Duels can happen anywhere, but **duel zones are preferred** for clean fights.
-- Killing or harassing duelists in these zones will result in a warning or ban.
+- Interrupting duels or ganking = warning or ban.

 ---

-## Faction Gameplay Guidelines
-Players are encouraged to fight in **faction-themed teams** in FFA areas:
-- **SITH:** Red lightsabers
-- **JEDI:** All other sabers (except the Darksaber!!)
-- **NEUTRAL:** Darksaber, any other weapon
-(Note: Weapons with a colored glow such as the Voulge are considered "sabers" for the purposes of the server.)

-**DO NOT TEAM SWITCH:** If you're a sith and lose your saber, but pick up a jedi color, you're still a sith!
-You are encouraged to DRESS ACCORDINGLY to make identification easier.
-REACQUIRE YOUR WEAPON ASAP!

-Feel free to **team up within your faction** for coordinated FFA.
-Be willing to go against the grain.
-  - EXAMPLE: If everyone is a droid, and they're ganking the rest of the server, organize a clone or Jedi army!
+## FFA ZONES
+- Specific areas are marked for **FFA** (teleporters or map-marked).
+- **FFA zones = Kill on Sight** (Faction-teaming is encouraged)
 ---

-## Prohibited Behavior
-- No attacking in duel zones unless dueling.
-- No spawnkilling or camping teleports.
-- No intentional teamkilling or trolling your own faction/group
-- Toxic behavior, racism, slurs, and harassment will result in instant bans.
+## FACTIONS (FFA ONLY)

+Factions are **optional** in FFA

+In FFA zones, you may **optionally** follow this faction system:

+- **SITH** – Red lightsabers only
+- **JEDI** – Blue, purple, green lightsabers
+- **NEUTRAL** – All other saber colors (yellow, white, etc.), the Darksaber, or any non-saber weapon.

+> Yes, weapons like the Voulge with glowing blades count as sabers depending on the chosen color.

+**Dress however you want**, but faction-themed outfits are encouraged in FFA.
+Makes it easier to identify who's who — and it just looks cool.

 ---

+## DON’TS
+- No fighting in duel zones unless you’re both flourished.
+- No spawnkilling or teleport camping.
+- No griefing your own faction in FFA.
+- No racism, slurs, or toxic behavior — **zero tolerance**.

+---

-## Final Note
+## Final Word
+This is a **STAR WARS** server, so a little bit of light roleplay is ALWAYS welcome!
+PLAY YOUR PART!
-This is a themed server meant to celebrate *Star Wars* and encourage creative roleplay within combat.
-Play fair, respect others, and **may the Force be with you.**
+**May the Force be with you.**